 Gill et al (2008) Serotonin modifies cytoskeleton and brush-border membrane architecture in human intestinal epithelial cells.
 Am J Physiol Gastrointest Liver Physiol 295 G700 PMID: 18669621

 Do you know of a great paper that uses m-Chlorophenylbiguanide hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for m-Chlorophenylbiguanide hydrochloride